LeBron James is taking his talents back to Cleveland.

 The Heat were embarrassed in this year’s Finals, losing to the San Antonio Spurs in five games in a rematch of the 2013 series in which the Heat won in seven.
 If the Heat had won the series, Lebron’s decision would be a different story.

-Lebron James is married to his high school sweetheart Savannah Brinson and the mother of his soon to be three children.Click here to read more
+Lebron James is married to his high school sweetheart Savannah Brinson and the mother of his three children.Click here to read more